 We are about to embark on an important, historic event in this community!

 The DCCCLOA Board will soon be sending out ballots to all owners for the proposed updates to the Deed Restriction documents.
 Each Section must vote to amend their specific document, so there will actually be 18 separate votes.
-Because this is a labor intensive process, the Board will conduct voting of multiple Sections each month between now and July 1.
+We are planning to have all ballots in the mail to owners by the end of January, with a return deadline of March 15.

-Our goal is to complete the process of sending out and receiving ballots back before the next billing cycle.
+Our goal is to complete the voting process, tabulation and communication back to owners before the next billing cycle.

 Click link above to view the voting ballot that will be used.